kkoudev/Image-Imlib2/README.md

 ============

 This Image-Imlib2 is supported scale denom.<br>
-Plese use as a dependency "<a href="https://github.com/kkoudev/imlib2">Imlib2 for scale denom supported</a>" in order to use it Imlib2 for scale denom supported is dependencied.<br>
+Plese use as a dependency "<a href="https://github.com/kkoudev/imlib2">Imlib2 for scale denom supported</a>" in order to use.<br>

 <h2>MANUAL</h2>